Best AI Tools for Students in 2026: Study Faster, Write Better, Learn More

 Perplexity

 Perplexity is one of the fastest ways to find relevant sources on a topic.
 It gives you answers with citations, making it useful for initial research and fact verification.
+Unlike Google, which gives you links to sift through, Perplexity synthesizes information and shows you where it came from.

 Best for: Finding sources, verifying facts, getting background on a topic, and checking what existing research says.